frctl/fractal/docs/components-variants-scenarios.md

 Each variant should have an `id` property that is unique within it's set of sibling variants.
 This is what is used to reference the variant elsewhere in the system.

-You can then set properties on the variant objects to describe the ways in which they vary from each other.
+You can then set properties on the variant (on the `variant.props` object) to describe the ways in which they vary from each other.

 These properties can  be referenced in the [template pre-processing step](/docs/view-templates.md#view-pre-processing-for-variants) to generate unique, per-variant view templates which encapsulate the differences between each possible variation of the component.